Is-Xu1/waveform_marking_bolton/README.md

+# University of Texas at Austin
 ## Python Interactive UI for Manual Waveform Marking
-# University of Texas at Austin
+created by Isaac Xu and Dr. Chas Bolton
 -----------------------------------
 # Download instructions
 Download python file and run requirements.txt